-DNB ASA and the IOTA Foundation signed a cooperation agreement to drive open innovation and co-creation in the space of citizen centric innovation, machine economy and decentralised data marketplaces
+DNB ASA and the IOTA Foundation signed a cooperation agreement to drive open innovation and co-creation in the space of citizen-centric innovation, machine economy and decentralised data marketplaces

 Oslo, Norway, May 2018 — DNB and the IOTA Foundation (IOTA) signed a Memorandum of Understanding coming into effect immediately.
 The two parties will collaborate on exploring the new digital innovation landscape made possible by the IOTA Tangle technology.

-DNB ASA is Norway’s largest financial services group and one of the largest in the Nordic region in terms of market capitalisation.
+DNB ASA is Norway’s largest financial services group and one of the largest in the Nordic region in terms of market capitalization.
 DNB, which has been exploring blockchain and distributed ledger technologies (DLT) via the R3 consortium, is now collaborating with IOTA Foundation to explore the IOTA Tangle, an open-source permissionless distributed ledger technology beyond Blockchain.

 The IOTA Tangle is the first open-source distributed ledger that is specifically being built to power the future of the Internet of Things (IoT) with feeless microtransactions and data integrity for connected devices and machines.
 Since November 2017, IOTA has been running the Data Marketplace initiativewith the participation of many global industrial and IT companies such as Bosch and Fujitsu.